shield75/My-Demo-App-Automation/README.md

 No explicit LICENSE file found in the repository.

 TODO: Add a LICENSE file (e.g., MIT, Apache-2.0) to clarify usage and contributions.

+## Submission Summary (PDF-ready)
+A concise, submission-ready write-up (thought process, approach/methodology, steps, achievements, and links) is available here:
+- docs/Submission_Summary.md

+To export to PDF, open the Markdown in a viewer (e.g., GitHub) and use Print → Save as PDF, or use pandoc:
+- `pandoc -s docs/Submission_Summary.md -o docs/Submission_Summary.pdf`